This tried and true method results in crunchy, salty, irresistibly Perfect Roasted Pumpkin Seeds! This is a must make recipe for the Halloween season.

 - 2 teaspoons olive oil

-- Remove seeds from your pumpkin and place in a colander.
-Place colander in your sink and rinse with water, removing as much of the stringy pumpkin guts as you can.
-Pour seeds on to a rimmed baking sheet and allow to dry overnight.
-The following day, pick out any remaining pieces of pumpkin.
+- Use a large metal spoon to scoop the seeds from your pumpkin and place them in a colander.
+Place the colander in your sink and rinse the seeds with cool water, removing as much of the stringy pumpkin guts as you can.

-- Preheat oven to 300 degrees.
-Spray a clean rimmed baking sheet with cooking spray.
+- The next day, pick out any remaining pieces of dried pumpkin.
+Preheat oven to 325 F degrees.
+Spray a clean rimmed baking sheet with nonstick cooking spray.

-- Toss seeds in a bowl with the olive oil and garlic salt.
-Spread the seeds on the prepared baking sheet and bake for about 30 to 40 minutes or until golden brown.
+- Toss the seeds in a large bowl with the olive oil and garlic salt.
+Spread the seeds on the prepared baking sheet and bake for 20 to 30 minutes or until golden brown, stirring about halfway through.